Joshua vs Ruiz Jr: Book repeats of Anthony Joshua's world title fight with Andy Ruiz Jr

 And Tommy Coyle kicked off the live action against former world champion Chris Algieri at super-lightweight.

-Watch repeats of Anthony Joshua vs Andy Ruiz Jr on Sunday at 9am and 5.30pm on Sky Sports Box Office.
+Watch repeats of Anthony Joshua vs Andy Ruiz Jr on Sunday at 5.30pm on Sky Sports Box Office.
 Book it via your Sky remote or book it online here.
+Even if you aren't a Sky TV subscriber you can book and watch it here.